-Bulgaria: Moody’s upgraded BEH energy holding company rating21.
-June 2016. / SEE Energy News
+Bulgaria: Moody’s upgraded BEH energy holding company rating, SEE Energy News

 The credit rating agency Moody’s has upgraded the rating of state-owned Bulgarian Energy Holding (BEH) to a provisional Ba1 corporate family rating with a stable outlook.